100 Kid-Friendly Places to Play in the Southeast

 Alabama Splash Adventure.
 Bessemer, Ala.
 Just west of Birmingham, this park has more than 25 rides and attractions with a water park and an amusement park.

 Beech Bend Park.
 Bowling Green, Ky.
 A 368-acre, multipurpose entertainment complex nestled amongst a Beech tree forest and the winding Barren River in southern Kentucky with thrill, family and kid rides.

 Dollywood.
 Pigeon Forge, Tenn.
 Major theme park with wooden roller coasters, including Lightning Rod, the fastest wood roller coaster and the first launching wood roller coaster in the world, thrilling rides and family shows.
-The Flower & Food Festival, on view through June 7, showcases 500,000 vibrant and fragrant flowers across the park.
+The Summer Celebration, on view through July 31, includes a nightly multi-sensory illumination experience.

 Family Kingdom Amusement Park.
 Myrtle Beach, S.C.
 More than 30 fun-filled rides for all ages, and the only seaside amusement park in Myrtle Beach.

 Lake Winnepesaukah.
 Rossville, Ga.
 More than 30 family and kiddie rides to please the entire family, including the SOAKya Water Park.

 Pavilion Park.
 Myrtle Beach, S.C.
 Three areas of attractions to enjoy: East Park (original and new rides), West Park (kiddie rides) and Central Park (thrill rides).